friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 By now we should have Goto Definition working for the types, functions, classes, and modules in our project.
 Unfortunately, Goto Definition won't work for entities defined in our dependencies.
-The next best thing, though is having Hoogle search and Haddock documentation for them.
-(And Haddock includes source code, so we kinda do get Goto Definition in a roundabout way.)
+The next best thing, though, is having Hoogle search and Haddock documentation for them (and Haddock includes source code, so we kinda do get Goto Definition in a roundabout way).

 **Build initial Hoogle database (also builds docs):**